-I want to show you exactly why journaling is such an incredible shortcut for songwriters.
-Seriously, it’s like a songwriting cheat code by sharing a bit of my story.
+I want to show you exactly why journaling is basically a songwriting cheat code by sharing a bit of my story.

-Since I was eleven years old, writing was the number one way I could make sense of the world.
+Since I was a kid, writing stories was the number one way I could make sense of the world.

-Especially when I was a teenager, when it seemed like everything was complex and people were deep and heavy.
-Every day came with a new challenge in how to navigate my friendships (and boyfriends – oh man, I do not miss dating).
+Writing was medicine, especially when I was a teenager, when everything seemed complex and people were deep and heavy.
+Each day came with a new challenge in how to navigate my friendships (and boyfriends.
+Oh man, I do not miss dating).

-It was when I started putting my words to melodies that music became the perfect outlet for me to make sense of the world.
+It was when I started putting my words to melodies that songwriting became the perfect outlet for me to make sense of the world.

-I would come home from class, sit at my piano or guitar, and plink around, letting the notes feel their way into emotions.
+I would come home from class, sit at my piano or guitar and plink around, letting the notes feel their way into emotions.
 Stories emerged from the hum of wire strings.
 This may be your experience as a young writer, too.

 Whatever came out, came out: And I let it.